-On April 4, 2021, the Company signed an amendment to the lease agreement of the Company's offices in Raanana, according to which the Company extended the lease period for an additional five years from September 9, 2021 (the end of the current lease period) to September 8, 2026 (the "Lease Amendment").
+On April 4, 2021, the Company signed an amendment to the lease agreement of the Company's offices in Raanana, according to which the Company extended the lease period for an additional five years from September 9, 2021 (the end of the current lease period) to September 8, 2026 ("the updated lease agreement").

-According to the Lease Amendment, the monthly rent for the Company's offices (not including parking and management fees) will be approx NIS 79 thousand (approx\$25) in the first two years, approx NIS 82 thousand (approx.\$26) in the third and fourth years and approx. NIS 83 thousand (approx.\$26) in the fifth year.
+According to the updated lease agreement, the monthly rent for the Company's offices (not including parking and management fees) will be approx. NIS 79 thousand (approx. \$25) in the first two years, approx. NIS 82 thousand (approx. \$26) in the third and fourth years and approx. NIS 83 thousand (approx. \$26) in the fifth year.
 All amounts are linked to the consumer price index.

-According to the Lease Amendment, the Company has an option to extend the lease period for an additional five years from September 9, 2026 to September 8, 2031 at a monthly rent of between NIS 96 thousand (approx. \$30) and NIS 102 thousand (approx. \$32) over the additional lease period (the "Extension Option").
+According to the updated lease agreement, the Company has an option to extend the lease period for an additional five years from September 9, 2026 to September 8, 2031 at a monthly rent of between NIS 96 thousand (approx. \$30) and NIS 102 thousand (approx. \$32) over the additional lease period ("the extension option").

-When determining the new lease period as part of the amendment, the Company estimated that it was not reasonably certain that the Extension Option will be exercised.
+When determining the new lease period as part of the amendment, the Company estimated that it was not reasonably certain that the extension option will be exercised.
 At the time of the amendment, the Company updated its lease liability and right-of-use asset in a total amount of approx. \$458, which reflects the expected lease term until September 8, 2026.